Skip to main content

 • Grant Management: Helps track spending against funding sources, ensuring that grants are utilized according to their terms.

 • Audit Trail: Tracks all transactions to provide a record for compliance and accountability purposes.
+This is especially helpful when managing trust accounts.

 • Customizable Dashboards: Lets you tailor your view of financial data, focusing on the metrics most important to your organization.